dannyrojo/YoutubeRead/README.md

     -Load the contents of frontend/VanillaExtension
-    -Click the sidebar button (looks like a shaded rectangle in a square) at the top right of the browser -Click on the dropdown menu and select "YoutubeRead" -Navigate to a youtube video or playlist and click "Fetch Info"
+    -Click the sidebar button (looks like a shaded rectangle in a square) at the top right of the browser -Click on the dropdown menu and select "YoutubeRead" -Set your configuration in the extension popup (puzzle piece at the top of the browser) -Navigate to a youtube video or playlist and click "Fetch Info"

         Firefox: